 - Look to the right of the page, and under “Quick Links,” click on the first item, “Unofficial Candidate List- General Primary Election.”

 - Top of new page under “For the March 20, 2018, General Primary Election,” click on “Federal, State, and County Offices.”

 - There you are, a PDF of candidates for all offices, first the Democrats followed by the Republicans.

 Want to know how to research the judges up for election in November?

 Speaker of the House Paul Ryan collected $500,000 in Koch contributions days after house passed tax law.
 Read more about this latest example of dark money in politics here.
 Posted 1/22/18.

 What’s the difference between Circuit Court judges and Associates?
-And why are there only 5 women (and no minorities) out of 43 judges in DuPage County?

 How a Bill Becomes Law in Illinois